InHouse-Banana/DataScientistChallenge/README.md

 ## Requirements

 - [ x ] Jupyter Notebook for Exploratory Data Analysis (EDA) and Extract-Transform-Load (ETL):
 	- [v0\_Baseline\_FeatureExploration/00\_ExploratoryAnalysis\_ETL.ipynb](v0_Baseline_FeatureExploration/00_ExploratoryAnalysis_ETL.ipynb): Contains the first pass of EDA and ETL, dropping features that would create subcategories with few items, have multiple nan values or undescribed values.
 As well a a new feature `BAL_AMT = BILL_AMT - PAY_AMT`.
 Moreover, it was found that there are outliers in the numerical features and that also the categories to predict are umbalanced.
-Finally, the output of this is the data for training in its original format and one_hot_encoded in addition to the encoder.
+Finally, the output of this is the data for training in its original format and one-hot-encoded version, in addition to the encoder.
 	- [00\_ExploratoryAnalysis\_ETL](00_ExploratoryAnalysis_ETL.ipynb): Second iteration of EDA and ETL.
 Based on the findings of the first model training, some the categories with few elements were dropped, e.g. `education = others` and `marriage = others`.
-Exporting the data for training in its original format and one_hot_encoded in addition to the encoder.
+Exporting the data for training in its original format and one-hot-encoded version, in addition to the encoder.

 - [ x ] Jupyter Notebook for Prediction Modeling:
 	- [v0\_Baseline\_FeatureExploration/01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb): First pass of the XGBoost model training.
 I split the data in train/test using a 80/20 split, stratified according to if the customer defaults or not and tuned using GridSearchCV.
 The training results show that, as expected, the categories  with few elements, e.g. `education = others` and `marriage = others`, impact the model negatively and as well have low predicting power according to SHAP values, hence in the next revision they are discarded.